dmillett/clash/README.md

 {"A.@ax" ["ax1"], "A.@a" ["a1"], "A.B.C.@c" ["c1" "c2"], "A.B.C" ["foo" "bar"], "A.D" ["zoo"], "A.E.F.@f" ["f1" "f1"], "A.E.F" ["cats"]}
 (flatten-data-frequencies xmlflat1)
 {"A.@ax" 1, "A.@a" 1, "A.B.C.@c" 2, "A.B.C" 2, "A.D" 1, "A.E.F.@f" 2, "A.E.F" 1}

+;; Merge all of the flattened xml into one structure (apply merge-with concat flattened)

 ```

 ### XML & JSON